redbluegames/unity-mulligan-renamer/CONTRIBUTING.md

 # How to Contribute #

 Thanks for your interest in contributing to the project!

+## Submitting an Issue ##
+Before submitting an issue, give a quick search to see if the issue is already logged.
+For new issues, feel free to format the Issue however you like.
+We will add any necessary labels, or reformat it if it will help with organization.
+If you are submitting a feature request, a mockup would be incredibly helpful to quickly understand the request.

+## Submitting Code Changes ##
-To contribute, please follow these steps.
+To contribute code, please follow these guidelines:

 1. It is very helpful to first submit an issue for whatever you'd like to see added to the base repository.
 This way you can reference the issue in your commits.